macagua/entrenamiento.python_basico/source/leccion2/interactivo.rst

     Type help() for interactive help, or help(object) for help about object.
     >>> help()

-    Welcome to Python 3.7's help utility!
+    Welcome to Python 3.11's help utility!

-    If this is your first time using Python, you should definitely check out the tutorial on the Internet at https://docs.python.org/3.7/tutorial/.
+    If this is your first time using Python, you should definitely check out the tutorial on the internet at https://docs.python.org/3.11/tutorial/.

     Enter the name of any module, keyword, or topic to get help on writing Python programs and using Python modules.
 To quit this help utility and